-An international business leader with a passion for philanthropy will deliver the keynote address during the annual symposium on charitable giving and fundraising sponsored by the Indiana University Lilly Family School of Philanthropy, located on the Indiana University-Purdue University Indianapolis campus.
+An international business leader with a passion for philanthropy will deliver the keynote address during the annual symposium on charitable giving and fundraising sponsored by the Indiana University Lilly Family School of Philanthropy, located on the IUPUI campus.

 The 2015 Lilly Family School of Philanthropy Symposium will take place Friday, Oct.
 30, at the Indianapolis Marriott Downtown, 350 W. Maryland St., Indianapolis.

 Alan G. Hassenfeld, former chairman of the board and present chairman of the executive committee of Hasbro Inc., will open the annual event with an interactive talk on the conference theme, "Philanthropy and Fundraising -- What We Know and What We Need to Know."

 Hasbro, a multibillion-dollar international toy company, was founded as a Hassenfeld family business in 1923.
 Under Alan Hassenfeld's leadership, the company known for such products as Mr. Potato Head, Transformers, Play-Doh and Lincoln Logs has become an international leader in children's and family entertainment.

 Hassenfeld is also chairman of Hassenfeld Family Initiatives LLC, a philanthropy with goals of globalizing safety and human rights within the area of children's products, and empowering women in developing countries.
 The organization also provides initiatives to improve the economy, education and business opportunities in Rhode Island.

 "Because Alan Hassenfeld is a proven leader in business and a passionate philanthropist, his presentation will be a wonderful kickoff for the symposium," said Amir Pasic, dean of the Lilly Family School of Philanthropy.
 In a unique format for the symposium, the keynote address features Pasic interviewing Hassenfeld.